Curly Girlz Candy, Paula Even Trenda

 Founded in 2014, Curly Girlz Candy has grown from a “mom & pop” candy store to a full manufacturing facility with a small retail.
 They have transitioned from offering sugared candies to exclusively Sugar-Free caramels, toffees, brittles, and chocolates using their own blend of natural alternative sweeteners.
 In 2017 they moved from their original location in Medford to downtown Owatonna.
 Currently, they are working on expanding their wholesale reach.
 Curly Girlz Candy can be found in a few dozen specialty retailers, as well as around 120 Hy-Vee stores.

 “At Curly Girlz Candy we create a healthier candy option for everyone to enjoy, specifically that fits well within a keto diet or diabetic lifestyle.
-We never use maltitol, so we're not going to cause that stomach upset that most people see from sugar free candies.
-In addition, we're not using any artificial sweeteners or artificial ingredients that give it kind of that chemical taste that many other sugar free candies have.
-It really is a gourmet handcrafted, sugar free option, utilizing our own blend of plant-based sweeteners.
+We never use maltitol, so we're not going to cause the stomach upset that most people see from sugar-free candies.
+In addition, we're not using any artificial sweeteners or artificial ingredients that give it kind of that chemical taste that many other sugar-free candies have.
+It really is a gourmet handcrafted, sugar-free option, utilizing our own blend of plant-based sweeteners.
 One of the things I love the best is that we can give it to kids, especially the milk chocolate.”

 “I always loved candy and I always enjoyed cooking with family.
 When I was pregnant with my now senior in high school, my sister ran across an ad for a certified chocolatier class, which I took.
-It started as a home-based business, making gift for friends and eventually it snowballed, and we opened a store in 2014.
+It started as a home-based business, making gifts for friends, and eventually, it snowballed, and we opened a store in 2014.

-Originally, we were just your typical, mom and pop candies store.
-We brought in all kinds of other people's candies, nostalgic stuff from around the world, and we made only sugared stuff.
-I didn't carry sugar free just because of the reasons that I said, and I didn't care for how they tasted.
-We worked with a nutritionist who primarily worked in the keto realm, and we learned a lot about the different types of sweeteners out there, what they do to your blood sugar and your gut health.
-That's how we decided to create a sugar free line of our own.
+Originally, we were just your typical, mom-and-pop candies store.
+We brought in all kinds of other people's candies, and nostalgic stuff from around the world, and we made only sugared stuff.
+I didn't carry sugar-free just because of the reasons that I said, and I didn't care for how they tasted.
+We worked with a nutritionist who primarily worked in the keto realm, and we learned a lot about the different types of sweeteners out there, and what they do to your blood sugar and your gut health.
+That's how we decided to create a sugar-free line of our own.
 We developed three caramels to start with, and now we have over 12 items year-round.
 We add specialties for Christmas and work with custom corporate gifts.”

-“In 2019, we made the decision to transition to 95% sugar free.
+“In 2019, we made the decision to transition to 95% sugar-free.
 We transitioned that way just because we felt it was a bigger niche.
-There's plenty of awesome, very delicious and talented artists and chocolate makers in the sugar realm.
-But there's really nobody in the sugar free."
+There are plenty of awesome, very delicious, and talented artists and chocolate makers in the sugar realm.
+But there's really nobody in the sugar-free."

 “In 2013, when I started seriously thinking about starting my own business instead of working a full-time job and doing this on the side and trying to manage family life, I learned that Owatonna has a Business Incubator.
 We met with Doug Johnson out there and he really gave us a lot of resources to look into.
 He put me in touch with the Southern Minnesota Initiative Foundation here in Owatonna, and they put me in touch with some SCORE volunteers that could help direct us to create a business plan.”

-“After we had help with our initial business plan, it was another two years or so, before I was introduced to a couple SCORE mentors that came to one of our peer group meetings.
+“After we had help with our initial business plan, it was another two years or so, before I was introduced to a couple of SCORE mentors who came to one of our peer group meetings.
 I was very impressed with the knowledge that they had.
-One mentor helped us with traction stuff in a time where we were having some major growth problem.
+One mentor helped us with traction stuff at a time when we were having some major growth problems.
 Lack of space, lack of people, lack of enough time to get everything out -- not a bad problem to have, but I was going crazy working so many hours.

-“And then our second score volunteer, Larry Haberman, is a really is a good numbers guy.
-We had questions about some trademarking, and some expansion and some other things and in just our conversations and working with him I needed some other advisors besides myself and my mother.
-We added Larry to our board of advisors, so he helps us once quarter and we go through all of our finances and we talk about issues that we're having.
+“And then our second score volunteer, Larry Haberman, is a really good numbers guy.
+We had questions about some trademarking, some expansion, and some other things, and in just our conversations and working with him I needed some other advisors besides myself and my mother.
+We added Larry to our board of advisors, so he helps us once a quarter and we go through all of our finances and we talk about issues that we're having.
 And although he doesn't come from a food background, he comes from a manufacturing background.
 He can help look at the numbers and advise where to grow, where to cut costs, and how to be more efficient, which has been really helpful to us.